A preliminary project page

 Work concerned with recovery increasingly takes place within environments shaped by continuous change.
 Organisational reform, shifting policy priorities, funding uncertainty, and rising complexity in the lives of those being supported have become enduring conditions rather than temporary phases.

-At the same time, there is diminishing space for experiences that do not resolve in these ways.
+At the same time, there is little space for experiences that do not resolve in these ways.
 Recovery work involves persistence, repetition, partial gains, setbacks, and forms of continuity that resist clear narrative.

 When change is discussed within recovery practice, attention is typically directed toward those being supported.
 By contrast, how recovery workers themselves change, remain unchanged, or are gradually shaped by their work over time is seldom explored.